 I know I’m looking forward to the day when a self-driving car shows up, unordered, in anticipation of my flight, and at the right time based on traffic and immigration lines at the airport.
 But we don’t get to this future without some sort of two-way data relationship.

 The new age of data requires a big adjustment for many businesses as well as consumers.
 Instead of seeing data agreements and privacy as a challenge, think about knowing more about your customer and serving them better, more creatively, more uniquely.

-With Chrome and Google expected to make data privacy changes later this year we’re facing a cookieless future.
+With Chrome and Google expected to make data privacy changes in 2023, we’re facing a cookieless future.
 But don’t fear.
-First party data can build a better relationship with a more invested audience who find value in a product or service.
+First-party data can build a better relationship with a more invested audience who find value in a product or service.
 The first step is to rebuild that trust.